BigAnteater/KVM-GPU-Passthrough/README.md

 03:00.0 VGA compatible controller: Advanced Micro Devices [AMD] nee ATI RV710 [Radeon HD 4350/4550] (prog-if 00 [VGA controller])
 ```
 1) Run `find /sys/devices -name rom` and ensure the device ID matches.
-For example looking at the case above, you'll want the last part before the `/rom` to be `03:00.0`, so you might see something like this:
+For example looking at the case above, you'll want the last part before the `/rom` to be `03:00.0`, so you might see something like this (the extra `0000:` in front is fine):
 ```
 /sys/devices/pci0000:00/0000:00:01.0/0000:03:00.0/rom
 ```